 Also called: UI Strategist/Engineer, Interaction Designer

-When to hire them: The UI Designer makes the UX Designer’s vision a reality, so this expertise is most valuable once you already have a strong UX framework in place.
+When you need a UI Designer: The UI Designer makes the UX Designer’s vision a reality, so this expertise is most valuable once you already have a strong UX framework in place.

 “Part of the challenge of UI design is blending specific business requirements with more general UX flows to create a visual language that is simple, powerful, and familiar to the majority of users.
 The goal is to design a UI that the user doesn’t even notice; it should never get in the way of the user accomplishing his or her goals simply and efficiently.”